Organic heterogeneous material (OHM) is marketable: First OHM officially confirmed by Bundessortenamt

 Further details on the notification procedure are set out in Announcement No 22/21 of the Bundessortenamt (link below).
 The form required for notification is located here:

-Further details on the procedure for the notification of OHM will be published by the Bundessortenamt in the official gazette "Blatt für Sortenwesen" in December 2021.
-At the same time, the necessary forms for notification will be made available on the internet (https://www.bundessortenamt.de/bsa/en/for-applicants/other-forms).
 Organic heterogeneous material is described as a plant grouping of a species that has common phenotypic characteristics but at the same time a high degree of genetic and phenotypic diversity (heterogeneity).
-OHM is not a variety, nor is it a mixture of different varieties.
+This heterogeneity is intended to enable OHM to adapt to different environmental conditions and to become more robust to diseases and pests.
+OHM must not be a variety or a mixture of different varieties.

 In January 2022 the new EU Organic Regulation (Regulation (EU) 2018/848) came into force.
 Among others, it regulates the marketing of heterogeneous material produced under organic conditions.
 Specific requirements for production and marketing of OHM result from the Delegated Regulation (EU) 2021/1189.